DanHodgson12/Sumerata-Designs/README.md

 ## Code Validation

-- The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to checl for any code errors or misuse of syntax/elements.
+- The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to check for any code errors or misuse of syntax/elements.

   - The W3C Markup Validator returned a few errors:

-    - The use of an aria-label on a div element which containtd a background image.
+    - The use of an aria-label on a div element which contained a background image.
 This was overcome by adding an "sr-only" Bootstrap class to a 'p' element which a description of the image.
     - The use of a div element inside a figure element.
 This was overcome by changing the element to a span and moving it inside the ficcaption element.
     - The use of a 'section' element without a heading.
 This was overcome by removing it altogether, as it didn't serve a purpose.
     - The form inputs and labels missing ID attributes which were added shortly after.